sawatzkylindsey/hostmonitoring/README.md

 * Files that don't exist in `/var/log` should return an appropriate error (ex: HTTP `404`).
 * Only file + filepaths that form a valid absolute path inside `/var/log` should be accessible.

-Given these requirements are satisfied, we may consider the some future requirements/enhancements.
+Given these requirements are satisfied, we may consider some future requirements/enhancements.
 It may be useful to keep these in mind for the design.

 * Provide a CLI/UI client.